sibir007/abstract/Rust_2.md

 it isn’t possible

+##### How type of argument can accept function parameter annotated by trait type?

+This parameter can accepts any type that implements that trait.

+##### What syntaxes used to define functions that accept many types?

+- `impl Trait_name` syntax
+- Trait Bound Syntax

-##### How to use traits to define functions that accept many different types?
+##### How to use `impl trait_name` syntax to define functions that accept many different types?

-We will be able to pass to that function any type that implement thats trait.
+in function signature, instead of a concrete type for the parameter, we specify the `impl` keyword and the trait name.

 ```rust
 pub fn notify(item: &impl Summary) {